jleipus/Game-Of-Life/README.md

 v1.5: Unit tests now use the catch2 framework, added multithreading for GUI functions.

 v1.5.5: Added lines showing edge of field, size is changed with input fields instead of buttons.

+v1.5.6: Added menubar with clear, save and load options.
+Can save and load field data to text files.